 But there's more...

 The value of beavers goes beyond their biological engineering skills - they are also cost-effective.
 In contrast to human-engineered restoration projects, beavers are the only "engineers" that construct and maintain the physical elements - complexes of ponds and dams - that are the foundation of resilience.
 And beaver "construction projects" are relatively low in cost, since beaver provide the initial labor, the maintenance, and require no pay or equipment.

-New Mexico Game and Fish estimates that approximately 8000 beaver are present in the state.
+In New Mexico, the Department of Game and Fish estimates that approximately 8000 beaver are present in the state.
 Sounds like a lot, right?
 But the analysis performed by the Institute found that, if suitable habitat was occupied, a conservative estimate of the state's beaver population would be approximately 62,000 beaver.
 So at a population of 8000 beaver qualifies as "ecologically absent" because: 1) there are not enough to build the multiple dams and ponds that really make a difference; and 2) they are found in limited areas where they are tolerated.

-Increasing the abundance of beaver in New Mexico could do a lot to help wildlife and to help livestock production.
+Increasing the abundance of beaver in New Mexico and all around the West could do a lot to help wildlife and to help livestock production.
 But there will also be management needed.
-There will be conflicts between humans and beaver, just as there are conflicts between humans and wildlife wherever the two co-exist (a short list: bears in the garbage, skunks under the shed, elk smashed on the front of your car, rabbits and deer that voraciously consume your flower and vegetable gardens and birds that peck holes in every last apple on the tree).
+There will be conflicts between humans and beaver, just as there are conflicts between humans and wildlife wherever the two co-exist (a short list as a reminder: bears in the garbage, skunks under the shed, elk smashed on the front of the car, rabbits and deer that voraciously consume your flower and vegetable gardens and birds that peck holes in every last apple on the tree).
 But in the right places, and using the most effective management tools, conflicts can be intelligently managed so that the benefits delivered by beaver outweigh the drawbacks.

 Those are the keys: Right places.
 Proactive management.

 Visit the other project pages and download the report to the right to learn more.